tasket/Qubes-VM-hardening/README.md

 ### Installing

-1. In a template VM, install the service files
+1. In a template VM, install and configure
    ```
    cd Qubes-VM-hardening
    sudo bash install
+   sudo bash configure-sudo-prompt
    ```

 2. Activate by specifying one of the following Qubes services for your VM(s)...